keeble/cv/index.md

 I'm a scientific software developer with a background in research, so I am a curious problem-solver who enjoys understanding the fundamentals of challenges.
 I am a strong communicator and excel at translating between technical domain-specific languages.
 I've managed junior researchers and graduate software engineers; led high-profile projects; and been an advocate for my group within the wider company.

-### Specialized in
+### Technical Skills

-... ???
+Python, Git(hub|lab), Jira/Confluence, Linux, C++, slurm, UGE, bash, neovim, SQL; Windows & Office.

 ### Research interests

-Cooling, power series, optics, alchemy, planetary motions, apples.
+Total scattering theory, pair distribution function, synchrotron experimetnal design including using liquids, gases, electric fields, extremes of pressure and temperature.

 ## Education

 `2005 - 2009`
 __Department of Physics, University of Warwick__
-- Ph.
-D. _An investigation of the relationship between the structure and properties of some stacked perovskites_
+- Ph.D. _An investigation of the relationship between the structure and properties of some stacked perovskites_

 `2001 - 2005`
 __Department of Physics, University of Warwick__